yehoshoua/docker-dev-ssl-proxy/README.md

 ```

 Then navigate to https://localhost in your browser.

+Note that WebSocket proxying is set to the /socket.io path.
+At this time, you'll need to update virtual-site.template manually if you wish to change this path.

 Also, note the included docker-compose.yml file if you wish to use Docker Compose.